0Daeden4/TUMFreeRooms/README.md

 - Fetches information from https://campus.tum.de/tumonline/wbSuche.raumSuche and iterates through all of the returned rooms in a multi threaded(!) manner
 - Displays how many hours and minutes are left until a room is occupied by some event in a pretty way

+# Disclaimer

+- The code contains some AI generated content for trivial stuff